QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: Evaluations

 \subsection{Evaluation Results}

-Here, we propose our solid evaluation results for QPET, which prove its advantages and versatility.
-Due to page limits, we selected the most representative results to be presented in this paper\footnote{More evaluation results are available at our artifact link: \url{https://github.com/JLiu-1/QPET-Artifact}}.
+Here, we propose our evaluation results for QPET, which prove its advantages and versatility.
+Due to page limits, we selected the most representative results to be presented in this paper.